MangOo22/booking/readme.md

   - Retrieve booking details and availability status.

 - **Database Integration**:
-  - PostgreSQL used for persistent storage.
+  - MySQL used for persistent storage.

 - **Validation and Error Handling**:
   - Ensures input validation and appropriate API error messages.